Anur18/unit-converter/README.md

 # unit-converter
-this is simple converter used to convert metric units
+This is simple converter used to convert metric units like m to cm etc.